After Jumping From Building To Building In Butler, 14-Year-Old Girl Falls Off Roof And Gets Stuck Between 2 Structures

 “It’s unbelievable what happened tonight,” Chiprean said.
 “This is a first.
 As far as I know, one fell about 20 feet.”

-The teenager was flown from Butler to Children’s Hospital in Pittsburgh for medical treatment.
+The teenager was flown from Butler to Children’s Hospital in Pittsburgh for medical treatment of severe leg and foot pain.
 She was conscious and alert.

 At least one other person was with the girl on the roof.